 A political party is an organization that represents the interests of a particular group, especially one seeking to form or gain control of a government.

-Difference between Pressure Group and Political Party
+Difference between Pressure Groups and Political Parties

 - A pressure group is nothing but an organization that seeks to change government policy.
 On the other hand, a political party is a formal organization whose primary goal is to win elections and get candidates into office.